Supreme Court To Decide If Mexican Nationals May Sue For Border Shooting

 In between is a the dry bed of the Rio Grande with an invisible line in the middle that separates the U.S. and Mexico.
 Overhead is a railroad bridge with huge columns supporting it, connecting the two countries.

-In June 2010, Sergio Hernández and his friends were playing chicken, daring each other to run up the incline on the U.S. side and touch the fence, according briefs filed by lawyers for the Hernández family.
+In June 2010, Sergio Hernández and his friends were playing chicken, daring each other to run up the incline on the U.S. side and touch the fence, according to briefs filed by lawyers for the Hernández family.

 At some point U.S. border agent Jesus Mesa, patrolling the culvert, arrived on a bicycle, grabbed one of the kids at the fence on the U.S. side, and the others scampered away.
 Fifteen-year-old Sergio ran past Mesa and hid behind a pillar beneath the bridge on the Mexican side.